Many people find it difficult to eat and drink well when recovering from COVID 19. Symptoms of COVID-19 can have an impact on your appetite.

 - have not lost any weight

-- wholemeal cereals and bread, potatoes, pasta or rice
+- wholemeal and wholegrain breads, cereals, pasta and brown rice

 If you have a reduced appetite

-While your appetite is reduced, you should follow a diet that is high in protein energy.
-This is also called a nourishing diet.
-It will help you get enough nourishment for your recovery and prevent weight loss.
+While your appetite is reduced, follow a diet that is high in protein and energy.
+This is called a nourishing diet.
+It will help you get enough nourishment for your recovery and prevent muscle and weight loss.

 Even if you are overweight and trying to lose weight, this is not the best time to do so.
 Try to stay the same weight until you are fully recovered.